kjappelbaum/compmat_resources/docs/_build/html/_sources/ml.rst.txt

 Machine Learning
 =================

 Machine Learning is getting a central part of our field.
+There is a `huge curated list with all kinds of ML frameworks and packages <https://github.com/josephmisiti/awesome-machine-learning>`_

 Online Courses
 --------------